Skip to main content

 The Commission generally does not hold a hearing or conduct further investigative activities in expedited reviews.
 Commissioners base their injury determination in expedited reviews on the facts available, including the Commission’s prior injury and review determinations, responses received to its notice of institution, data collected by staff in connection with the review, and information provided by the Department of Commerce.

-The five-year (sunset) reviews concerning Utility Scale Wind Towers from China and Vietnam were instituted on January 2, 2018.
+The five-year (sunset) reviews concerning Sodium Nitrite from China and Germany were instituted on January 2, 2019.

-On April 9, 2018, the Commission voted to conduct full reviews.
-Commissioners David S. Johanson and Meredith M. Broadbent concluded the domestic group response was adequate and the respondent group responses were inadequate but that circumstances warranted full reviews.
-Commissioners Irving A. Williamson and Rhonda K. Schmidtlein concluded that the domestic group response was adequate and the respondent group responses were inadequate and voted for expedited reviews.
-Commissioner Jason E. Kearns did not participate in these adequacy determinations.
+On April 12, 2019, the Commission voted to conduct expedited reviews.
+Chairman David S. Johanson and Commissioners Irving A. Williamson, Rhonda K. Schmidtlein, Meredith M. Broadbent, and Jason E. Kearns concluded that the domestic group response was adequate and the respondent group responses were inadequate and voted for expedited reviews.

 # # #

-USITC Institutes Section 337 Investigation of Certain Semiconductor Devices, Integrated Circuits, and Consumer Products Containing the Same
+USITC Institutes Section 337 Investigation of Certain Foodserving Equipement and Components Thereof

-The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain semiconductor devices, integrated circuits, and consumer products containing the same.
+The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain foodservice equipment and components thereof.
 The products at issue in the investigation are described in the Commission’s notice of investigation.

-The investigation is based on a complaint filed by Innovative Foundry Technologies LLC of Portsmouth, NH, on February 15, 2019.
-The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain semiconductor devices, integrated circuits, and consumer products containing the same that infringe patents asserted by the complainant.
+The investigation is based on a complaint filed by Illinois Tool Works Inc. of Glenview, IL; Vesta Global Limited of Hong Kong; Vesta (Guangzhou) Catering Equipment Co., Ltd., of Guangzhou, China; and Admiral Craft Equipment Corp. of Westbury, NY, on May 30, 2019.
+The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States or sale by the owner, importer, or consignee of certain foodservice equipment and components thereof by reason of misappropriation of trade secrets or unfair competition through tortious interference with contractual relationships, the threat or effect of which is to destroy or substantially injure an industry in the United States.
 The complainant requests that the USITC issue a limited exclusion order and cease and desist orders.

 The USITC has identified the following as respondents in this investigation: